msychalice/leetcode/README.md

 The overall time complexity is O(n + Klogn)

 The most efficient algrithm is to use quick selection, which is similar to quick sort.
-The average time complexity si O(n), but the worst cast of quick selection is O(n*n).
+The average time complexity si O(n), but the worst cast of quick selection is O(n^2).
 In order to avoid it, we need to randomize the input array.